-50. One of the only exercises that can develop depth and thickness to the upper traps and mid back is heavy deadlifts.
+50. Heavy deadlifts are one of the few exercises that helps you develop depth and thickness in the upper traps and mid back.

-53. Max weight lifts help you see God.
-After each set you see a bright light, and are usually tempted to walk towards it.
-That’s what this guy did.
+53. Max-weight lifts help you see God.
+After each set you see a bright light, and are often tempted to walk toward it.

 54. Sitting in the groove of a flawless deadlift is like being in the Matrix.
 It doesn’t feel real, and everything is kinda tinted green.

 55. Seriously, why are you still reading this and not deadlifting?
 Grab the bar and make like you’re in Oz and you got the top bunk.